Binh Son Le's Blueprint for Competitive Succes

 Helo Mr Le, thank you so much for taking the time to do this interview.

 To start right off, could you take us through a typical week of training?

 My typical week depends on whether I'm in fight camp or not.
 During fight camp, I’m peaking and train specifically for the fight ahead.
 When I’m not in camp I work on extending my skillset and improving my strength and conditioning.

 What stays the same, in or out of a camp, I apply periodization of varying intensity levels.
 So, some days I train with hard intensity, and other with low intensity.

 I do tweak the schedule depending on my HRV (Heart Rate Variability).
 So, sometimes I go hard 2 days in a row and sometimes I just take an extra day to recover.

-I usually train 3 weeks and week 4 I go down in intensity and volume, after week 4 the cycle repeats.
+I usually train for 3 weeks and in week 4 I go down in intensity and volume, after week 4 the cycle repeats.
 I usually train 1 to 2 sessions a day.

 Depending on what I'm focusing on (endurance, vo2max, strength, power output), the strength and conditioning session almost always has the following structure:

 1 to 3 PreHab exercises (exercises to prevent injuries)

 I also always try to run at least two times a week.
 The running sessions I’m doing differ on the goal.
 There are three different kinds of running workouts I do: